The Atlanta suspect isn’t the first to blame ‘sex addiction’ for heinous crimes. But scientists are dubious.

 Weiss told The Post the long-term program reportedly undergone by Long differs from the treatment he and some other mental health practitioners around the country might provide.

-But he also cast doubt on Long’s claims for a different reason: the patients he treats in Los Angeles show there is no connection between sex addiction and violence, he said.
+But he also cast doubt on Long’s claims for a different reason: The patients he treats in Los Angeles show there is no connection between sex addiction and violence, he said.

 “They’ve ruined their lives, their partners’ lives, and their families’ lives, all because they can’t control their behavior,” he said.
 “But they’re not killing people.”